leezhixuan/Agent-Maverick/README.md

 - To leave: `deactivate`

 ## Inspiration
 Ever had the need to encrypt a message, but not wanting it to look painfully obvious that it has been encrypted?
 We do!
 From personal details to bank account numbers, there are plenty of instances where encryption comes in handy.
-It doesn't just end here in our project.
-In our project, we take it a notch higher.
+It doesn't just end here in our project, Agent Maverick.
+In Agent Maverick, we take it a notch higher.

 We decided to create a Telegram bot as our end user service interface because Telegram is a cross-platform messaging platform that is becoming increasingly popular.
 A Telegram bot would also suffice as a working proof of concept.

 ## What it does
-{Project Name} is a Telegram bot that takes in an image alongside the secret message that the user intends to hide.
-We encrypt the secret message using {technique} then embed the ciphertext into the image provided via image steganography.
+Agent Maverick is a Telegram bot that takes in an image alongside the secret message (ASCII characters) that the user intends to hide.
+We encrypt the secret message using Caesar cipher, then embed the ciphertext into the image provided via image steganography.
 The resultant image is then sent back to the user.

 There are 2 key functionalities in our project: